actions-marketplace-validations/haveyoudebuggedit_gotestfmt-action/README.md

 # gotestfmt: go test output for humans

+⚠️⚠️⚠️ Please switch to GoTestTools/gotestfmt-action.
+This repository will be deleted on January 1, 2023. ⚠️⚠️⚠️

 This action uses [gotestfmt](https://github.com/haveyoudebuggedit/gotestfmt) to create a beautifully formatted test output in GitHub Actions.

 ![An animation showcasing that gotestfmt transforms a text log into an interactive log with folding sections.](https://raw.githubusercontent.com/GoTestTools/.github/main/gotestfmt.svg)